JonikaR/portfolio/Project.md

 ### Data Sources:

 I intend to highlight some key points on how the duration of the school closures has been directly related to the income-levels in different countries and the vaccination rate.
-Through this project I would like to conclude the importance of keeping the schools open and increasing the vaccination across all countries to ensure that.
-I also
+I am going to use the following public source datasets from different resources including UNESCO and World Bank which have data at world level.
+THe data sets are dates till Jan 2022.

 1) Global school closures COVID-19 by UNESCO (https://data.humdata.org/dataset/global-school-closures-covid19)